PyWavelets/pywt/doc/source/ref/dwt-discrete-wavelet-transform.rst

 .. function:: downcoef(part, data, wavelet[, mode='sym'[, level=1]])

+   Similar to :func:`~pywt.dwt`, but computes only one set of coefficients.
+   Useful when you need only approximation or only details at the given level.

    :param part: decomposition type.
 For ``a`` computes approximation
                 coefficients, for ``d`` - details coefficients.